 - Tyler Tutor offers free practice tests and SHSAT tutorials.
 Also check out its YouTube page for more video tutorials.

 - Some community organizations offer free SHSAT prep to students.
 Check our Free Programs section for more options and also ask organizations in your neighborhood if they offer SHSAT prep.

 - PASSNYC is an organization dedicated to increasing the diversity of students taking the SHSAT.
 It offers resources for parents and students including a free summer SHSAT prep course for a limited number of rising 8th-graders.

 - Helicon Inc, a non-profit, offers a SHSAT prep program for free to Black and Latina girls.

 - The DOE’s DREAM Program offers two free SHSAT prep programs open to New York City public school students who meet additional eligibility requirements.
-There’s a 22-month-long course open to 6th-graders and the Summer/Fall Intensive, a 38-session course open to rising 8th-graders.
+There’s a 22-month-long course open to 6th-graders and a Summer/Fall Intensive open to rising 8th-graders.